zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 > You can clone [this repo](https://github.com/zeroasterisk/meteor-example-optimize-client-bundle.git)
 > and checkout the `06-experiments` branch.

-I conducted a few experiemnts (more below) and I now better understand how the imports work.
+I conducted a few experiments (more below) and I now better understand how the imports work.

 Here is an obvious structure of components: